uncleJim21/PlebLabATXLightningDoor/README.md

 Let's walk through the process:

-0. The mechanical timer switch establishes "open hours" typically from 930AM-630PM by removing controlling power to bitcoin switch.
+0. The mechanical timer switch establishes "open hours" typically from 930AM-630PM by switching on/off power to bitcoin switch.
 1. The user scans the static LNURL on the QR code/NFC device
 2. The user's wallet resolves the LNURL and makes a request to our LNBits Legends instance
 3. That instance provides a concrete Bolt11 invoice for them to pay (~180 sats/5 cents)